ddos

 DDoS attacks and protection against them

+Firewall activation is one of the effective ways to protect against DDoS.
 Using the Web Application Firewall (WAF) as a layer of protection between the host server and visitors will ensure that all malicious HTTP/HTTPS traffic is filtered and blocked.
 You can configure firewall rules to filter out malicious IP addresses and traffic sources.
 In addition, a good WAF will protect against SQL injection, XSS (cross-site scripting), RCE (remote code execution), RFU and other known attacks.

 Blocking the country